CrystalTechSAS/jcrystal_documentation/tutorial/part1.md

 Throughout this tutorial, we’ll walk you through the creation of a backend for a blogging platform and a frontend application that uses said backend.

 A blogging platform works by letting users create, read, update and delete articles.
 For now, we will focus on the articles and not the users that write them, which will be the focus of other parts of this tutorial.
-Therefore, right now  we want a backend that helps us:
+Therefore, right now  we want to create a backend that helps us:
 - Create, read, delete and update articles.

 *Note: This tutorial is loosely based on [RealWorld](https://github.com/gothinkster/realworld), a real-world blogging platform and a Medium.com clone.
 You can find more information about it [here](https://medium.com/@ericsimons/introducing-realworld-6016654d36b5).*